-A city break in Rome is all about ‘la Dolce Vita’.
+For a city break in a boutique hotel, Rome is the place to be with its "dolce vita".
 Enjoy a gelato as you wander through this living museum – a city that’s peppered with ancient monuments and renowned works of art.
 Stroll through the elegant Villa Borghese, discovering secret gardens, serene pools and temples as you go.
 Sip espresso on the bustling and beautiful Piazza Navona.
 And before you leave, toss a coin into the Trevi fountain – legend says you’ll return to Rome if you do.

 Roman ruins, religious relics and Renaissance art: the classical world lives on in Italy’s Eternal City.